yrgo/awesome-educational-games/README.md

 ## Articles

-- [Educational Video Games Can Boost Motivation to Learn, NYU, CUNY Study Shows](https://www.nyu.edu/about/news-publications/news/2013/november/educational-video-games-can-boost-motivation-to-learn-nyu-cuny-study-shows-.html) - An article by New York University.
+- [Educational Video Games Can Boost Motivation to Learn](https://www.nyu.edu/about/news-publications/news/2013/november/educational-video-games-can-boost-motivation-to-learn-nyu-cuny-study-shows-.html) - An article by New York University.
 - [Fact or Fiction?: Video Games Are the Future of Education](https://www.nyu.edu/about/news-publications/news/2013/november/educational-video-games-can-boost-motivation-to-learn-nyu-cuny-study-shows-.html) - An article by Scientific American.
 - [Five Reasons to Use Games in the Classroom](http://www.educationworld.com/a_curr/reasons-to-play-games-in-the-classroom.shtml) - An article by Education World.